smithy-lang/smithy/docs/source/spec/core/stream-traits.rst

 over event streams is defined by the :ref:`protocol <protocolDefinition-trait>` of a service.

-An operation can send an event stream as part of its input or output.
 An event stream is formed when an input or output member of an operation targets a union marked with the :ref:`streaming-trait`.
 An event stream is capable of streaming any number of named event structure shapes defined by a union.
-It is formed when the ``streaming`` trait is applied to a union that is targeted by an input or output structure.
 Each member of the targeted union MUST target a structure shape.
 The member names of the union define the name that is used to identify each event that is sent over the event stream.

 .. _input-eventstream: